Prosthetic Arms Stimulate Nerves with Controlled Sensory Feedback

 The paper "Controlling sensation intensity for electrotactile stimulation in human-machine interfaces" is available online or from the News Bureau - DOI: 10.1126/scirobotics.aap9770

-*Press Release by University of Illinois at Urbana-Champaign: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (University of Illinois at Urbana-Champaign).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.